zboxfs/zbox-docs/docs/api/javascript.md

 super block is all good, this method is no-op.

 :::warning Warning
-This method must be called when repo is closed.
+This method is not useful for memory-based storage and must be called when repo is closed.
 :::

 Argument `arg` is: